Put simply, there are a few vital steps toward becoming a Nurse Practitioner (NP):

 In 2004, the member schools affiliated with the American Association of Colleges of Nursing (AACN) voted to endorse the Position Statement on the Practice Doctorate in Nursing.
 This decision called for moving the current level of preparation necessary for advanced nursing practice from the master’s degree to the doctorate-level by the year 2015.
 Advanced Practice Registered Nurses (APRN) include Nurse Practitioners as well as Certified Nurse Midwives, Nurse Anesthetists and Clinical Nurse Specialists.

-Has the AACN’s recommendation been fulfilled?
-No. According to this 2015 editorial in the Journal for Nurse Practitioners, there has been rapid growth in the number of Doctor of Nurse Practice programs available (growing from 20 in 2006 to 251 in 2013…and probably more today, six years later).
+In fact, according to this 2015 editorial in the Journal for Nurse Practitioners, there has been rapid growth in the number of Doctor of Nurse Practice programs available (growing from 20 in 2006 to 251 in 2013…and probably more today, seven years later).
 But the MSN remains the go-to degree to become an NP…and the AACN’s recommendation has not been fulfilled.

-The same editorial shares that the MSN is still the most popular option of preparation to practice as an APRN.
-“There is so far no indication that certifying boards are considering changing the educational requirements for taking the certification exam,” it states, and goes on to say, “ …we do not yet have evidence that acquiring a DNP degree either after certification (MSN-DNP) or as initial education for certification as an ARNP has any impact on patient, population or system health outcomes.”
+That could change, but as of now, the MSN is the most common path way to becoming an NP.
+The Journal for Nurse Practitioners article above says, “There is so far no indication that certifying boards are considering changing the educational requirements for taking the certification exam,” it states, and goes on to say, “ …we do not yet have evidence that acquiring a DNP degree either after certification (MSN-DNP) or as initial education for certification as an ARNP has any impact on patient, population or system health outcomes.”

 Bottom line: experts agree for now that the MSN prepares Nurse Practitioners and other APRNs effectively.
 To date, there has been no further movement toward a required DNP for NPs.